To Love a Soldier

 To love a soldier means finding others that love soldiers and making friendships that last a lifetime.

-To love a soldier means loving a man in uniform, wherever his career takes him.
+To love a soldier means loving a man or women in uniform, wherever their career might take them.

 To love a soldier means temporarily fulfilling the role of both mom and dad and being the default parent that your children know will always be with them.